BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 Compatibility
 -------------

-As far as I know, this is totally compatible with UCP 4.0, and won't overwrite anything that's done in there, though I have yet to do a thorough look to make sure.
-One possible source of conflicts with UCP would be in UCP's "Specific Loot Changes" folder.
+This mod is mostly compatible with UCP 4.0, though there's a few instances of UCP and this mod writing to the same values (mostly to do with boss drops and the like).
+I do plan to go through and figure out a good way to coexist with UCP so that I'm not writing to the same stuff, but I haven't gone through to do that yet.
+Stuff in UCP's "Specific Loot Changes" folder will be the likeliest culprits.
 I'll be looking into that in a bit.

 Obviously this will conflict with other mods which play with the same variables.
 I know that Hemaxhu's "Better White Chests" would conflict with